OpenPrinting/gutenprint-printer-app/README.md

   using an installed standard PAPPL library uses the simplified PPD files.

+- Available printer devices are discovered (and used) with CUPS' backends and with Gutenprint's dye-sublimation printer backend in addition and not with PAPPL's own backends.
+This way dye-sublimation printers are discovered with the correct backend for their totally proprietary communication protocol.
+Also quirk workarounds for USB printers with compatibility problems are used and Gutenprint output can get send to the printer via IPP, IPPS (encrypted!), and LPD in addition to socket (usually port 9100).

-- If you have an unusal system configuration or a personal firewall PAPPL's backends will perhaps not discover your printer.
+- If you have an unusual system configuration or a personal firewall your printer will perhaps not get discovered.
 In this situation the fully manual "Network Printer" entry in combination with the hostname/IP field can be helpful.

 - PWG Raster, Apple Raster or image input data does not get converted to PostScript or PDF, it is only converted/scaled to the required